 According to a study, masks are successful in preventing infection only when they are used with frequent hand washing.
 Therefore, while using masks, it is important to clean your hands from time to time with soap or sanitizer.

 Key conclusion: Staying at home is the best option for the safety of yourself and others from COVID-19.
-If you can’t do that, then making homemade masks is better than nothing.
+If you can’t do that, then making and using homemade masks is better than nothing.

 Coronavirus (COVID-19) testing has been a major point of discussion and concern during the pandemic.
 But why is there so much focus on testing?